 - (1) The first day of the tax year in which you turn 65.
-(If you were born on January 1, 1955, you are considered to be age 65 at the end of 2019.) - (2) The day you reach the age when your employer's retirement program would have required you to retire.
+(If you were born on January 1, 1957, you are considered to be age 65 at the end of 2022.) - (2) The day you reach the age when your employer's retirement program would have required you to retire.

 What is Permanent and Total Disability?
-A person is permanently and totally disabled if (1) he or she cannot engage in any substantial gainful activity because of a physical or mental condition, and (2) a physician determines that the condition has lasted or can be expected to last continuously for at least a year, or can be expected to result in death.
+A person is permanently and totally disabled if (1) they cannot engage in any substantial gainful activity because of a physical or mental condition, and (2) a physician determines that the condition has lasted or can be expected to last continuously for at least a year, or can be expected to result in death.
 An activity is considered substantial if it consists of duties that are more than those of a nonproductive, make-work nature.
 An activity is considered gainful if it pays at a rate at or above the minimum wage.
 The examples below show substantial gainful activity.
 In such cases, the disability income exclusion cannot be taken.

 Example 1: Sue, who was a sales clerk, retired on disability.
-She now works as a full-time babysitter earning minimum wage.
-Although Sue does different work, she babysits on ordinary terms for the minimum wage.
-She cannot take the exclusion because she is engaged in an activity that is both substantial and gainful.
+Sue now works as a full-time babysitter earning minimum wage.
+Although Sue does different work, Sue babysits on ordinary terms for the minimum wage.
+Sue cannot take the exclusion because Sue is engaged in an activity that is both substantial and gainful.

 Example 2: Mary, president of the XYZ Corporation, retired on disability because of a terminal illness.
-On her doctor's advice, she works part-time as a manager and is paid more than the minimum wage.
-Her employer sets her days and hours.
-Although Mary's illness is terminal and she works part-time, the work is done at her employer's convenience.
-She is considered engaged in a substantial gainful activity and cannot take the exclusion.
+On Mary's doctor's advice, Mary works part-time as a manager and is paid more than the minimum wage.
+Mary's employer sets the days and hours.
+Although Mary's illness is terminal and works part-time, the work is done at the employer's convenience.
+Mary is considered engaged in a substantial gainful activity and cannot take the exclusion.